ligadata-mkhalawi/Kamanja/trunk/GenerateModels/jtm/README.md

     Mapper messages always need to be in the form of ${alias.element}

     References to messages must be lower case as names are

+    System variables

+    context as JtmContext - it gives access to the current error state during process. use $context to reference the variable.
+Context becomes a part of the input namespace and must be disambiguated if it occurs as part of a message

 ### The 5 main sections